-May 19, 2020 - 3 min read
+April 29, 2021 - 3 min read

 Protecting your customers, your employees and yourself

-Continue social distancing
+Continue social distancing and safety protocols

-Keep common areas (such as breakrooms) closed.
+Keep common areas (such as breakrooms) clean and sanitized.

 Encourage customers and employees to stay at least 6 feet apart whenever possible.